OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/resource_video/Learning_resource_Video.md

 ![subtitles.png](assets/video_subtitle.png)

 As soon as you move the cursor over the icon the list with the existing subtitles expands.
-The current selection is dyed.
+The current selection is colored in.

 ###  Video quality {: #video_quality}